 Waxing Your Vehicle

-If you wax your vehicle about every six months after a washing, you can keep the finish looking good and help reduce rusting.
+If you wax your vehicle about every six months after washing, you can keep the finish looking good and help reduce the deterioration of the paint.
 The wax forms a shiny seal on your car that can also help protect it against road grit, salt, sand, and even UV light that can really do a number on your vehicle's finish.

 These are vehicle maintenance checkups that should occur semi-regularly.

-Transmission fluid is like motor oil in that it keeps the moving parts lubricated.
+Transmission fluid is similar to motor oil in that it keeps the moving parts lubricated.
 Transmission fluid, however, is designed specifically for your vehicle's transmission components.
 It doesn't matter if your vehicle uses a manual or automatic transmission, clean transmission fluid is essential to preventing damage to your transmission.
 And, in case you hadn't heard, transmission repairs are notoriously costly.
-Refer to your vehicle manufacturer's recommendation for transmission fluid changes.
+Refer to your vehicle manufacturer's recommendation for transmission fluid and filter changes.

 Transfer Case Fluid